san-ops-j/html-css-project/README.md

  # html-css-project
-this is my first web project
+This is my first Git Repository.
 Author-sanjay N